fieldtrip/website/tutorial/preproc/denoising_opm.md

 **Adaptive multipole modeling (AMM)** is a variant of SSS, using slightly different heuristics, such as the basis functions for the model.
 It requires geometric information of the sensors.

 **Dual signal subspace projection (DSSP)** uses - just like SSS and AMM - a combination of a spatial model and temporal regression for cleaning.
-It requires geometric information of the sensors and a volume conduction model and brain source model for biophysical forward modeling.FieldTrip provides several denoising algorithms specifically designed for OPM data:
+It requires geometric information of the sensors and a volume conduction model and brain source model for biophysical forward modeling.

 FieldTrip has implementations of the mentioned denoising strategies.
 Here, we will explore the effect of some of those strategies.
 - **[ft_denoise_ssp](/reference/ft_denoise_ssp)**: Signal Space Projection for removing noise components